pavel-odintsov/fastnetmon/README.md

 License: GPLv2

-FastNetMon - A high performance DoS/DDoS and netflowk load analyzer built on top of multiple packet capture engines (netmap, PF_RING, sFLOW, Netflow, PCAP).
+FastNetMon - A high performance DoS/DDoS load analyzer built on top of multiple packet capture engines (NetFlow, IPFIX, sFLOW, netmap, PF_RING, PCAP).

 What can we do?
 We can detect hosts in our own network with a large amount of packets per second/bytes per second or flow per second incoming or outgoing from certain hosts.
 And we can call an external script which can notify you, switch off a server or blackhole the client.